 The latest Tribunal findings

-A tribunal decision has been published – although it is based on the preceding version of the agencies legislation, it is relevant to the new legislation as it discusses whether the workers were subject to control.
+A tribunal decision has been published; although it’s based on the preceding version of the agencies legislation, it’s relevant to the new legislation as it discusses whether the workers were subject to control.

 The False Self-Employment legislation applies when: